I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nc-ks-pfnkspinirp.md

 <p>At the point at which the routine is called, any registered events on the pin have been freed, but the object is otherwise intact.</p>

 <p>The filter control mutex is held while in this function.
-For more information about mutexes, please see <a href="NULL">Mutexes in AVStream</a>.</p>
+For more information about mutexes, please see <a href="https://msdn.microsoft.com/011edaaa-7449-41c3-8cfb-0d319901af8b">Mutexes in AVStream</a>.</p>

 <p>This routine is optional.</p>